mhadaily/handling_errors_gracefully_dartpad_workshop/README.md

 # Handling errors gracefully Dartpad Workshop

 Errors can happen anytime in any application.
 Showing proper messages to your app users will significantly boost their experiences, but how can you do that?
-In this workshop, we are going beyond try/catch and will handle errors by creating our customer failure class as well as a widget and we will show proper messages based on the received messages.
+In this workshop, you are going beyond try/catch and will handle errors by creating your customer failure class as well as a widget and you will show proper messages based on the received messages.

 ## Quickstart (Firebase Hosting)